AIAppliedUK/ScotAccount-TechDocs/src/index.md

 ### Phase 3: Testing and Deployment

-1. Test with development environment
+1. Test with mock or integration environment
-2. Security and penetration testing
+2. Verify all of your journeys and scenario permutations.
 3. Production deployment and monitoring

 ## Core Features

 ### Authentication

-- **Persistent User Identity**: Each user receives a UUID that never changes
+- **Persistent User Identity**: Each user receives a unique UUID that never changes
-- **GPG45 Medium Assurance**: High confidence in user identity
+- **GPG45 Medium Assurance**: High confidence in user verified identity
 - **Single Sign-On**: Users authenticate once across multiple government services
 - **Secure by Design**: Built on OpenID Connect with PKCE, state management, and JWT validation